pdnt/pdnt.github.io/content/post/encrypted-proxmox.md

 ![config](/confignovmbr0.png)

+A vmbr interface is needed to connect guests to the underlying physical network.
+They are a Linux bridge that can be thought of as a virtual switch to which the guests and physical interfac>

 Create a Linux Bridge called ```vmbr0```, and add your first network interface to it.
 If you have trouble configuring the Bridge, you can use the GUI to do so once proxmox packages are installed.
 ![vmbr0](/configVMBR0.png)

-A vmbr interface is needed to connect guests to the underlying physical network.
-They are a Linux bridge that can be thought of as a virtual switch to which the guests and physical interfaces are connected to.

 The hostname of your machine must be resolvable via ```/etc/hosts```.
 This means that in ```/etc/hosts``` you need one of the following entries for your hostname: